 A new report by the Ayaan Institute urges world Muslim minority groups to focus on unity.

-In this short article, I would like to share some historical notes about Islam’s first connections with Sub-Saharan (i.e. Black) Africa.
+In this short article, I share some historical notes about Islam’s first connections with Sub-Saharan (i.e. Black) Africa.

 Imagine a legendary city in 16th century West Africa where thousands of Black African students pondered over the latest ideas in science, mathematics, and medicine.